Planning Your Visit

 Much like Heathrow, Stansted is connected to Central London by train.
 The Stansted Express takes you from the terminal to Liverpool Street (in Zone 1), Tottenham Hale or Stratford.
 This train departs every 15 minutes and takes 47 minutes to get to Liverpool Street.

 London City is located right in the heart of London.
 City Airport is much smaller than Heathrow and Gatwick but offers flights to destinations all over Europe.
 Public transport options to London City Airport include the Docklands Light Railway (DLR) which is an overground tube line; this train gets you into Central London in under half an hour.

 Outstanding Public Transport

-London’s network of public transport is one of the most expansive in the world.
-Safe, cheap and easy to use.
-You’ll love traveling in London!
+London’s network of public transport is one of the most expensive in the world.
+Safe and easy to use.
+You’ll love travelling in London!